MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/hsts.md

 <a id="001"></a>
 ## Overview

-The `<hsts>` element of the `<siteDefaults>` element contains attributes that allow you to configure default HTTP Strict Transport Security (HSTS) settings for a site on IIS 10.0 RS3 and later.
+The `<hsts>` element of the `<siteDefaults>` element contains attributes that allow you to configure default HTTP Strict Transport Security (HSTS) settings for a site on IIS 10.0 version 1709 and later.

 > [!NOTE]
 > If the `<hsts>` element is configured in both the `<siteDefaults>` section and in the `<site>` section for a specific site, the configuration in the `<site>` section is used for that site.